Designing Online Courses for Statistical Capacity Building

 Finally, there needs to be more systematic research on what behavioral incentives can lead to an increase in completion rates, which must be incorporated even before a course is launched.

 ADB will be partnering with FAO again and other agencies to rerun this course in the second quarter of 2020.
-An online form is available for those who want to receive updates on the course.

 Asian Development Bank.
 2020.
 Massive Open Online Courses for Building Statistical Capacity in Computer-Assisted Surveys.
 ADB Briefs.
 No. 137.
 Manila.